The First Youth Conference - Good Citizenship

 Amman, Jordan (ACCTS/AWT) – Sixty young males and females 19- to 30-year-olds. came from several cities in Jordan to attend one of a kind program that encouraged the youth to be responsible, respectful and submit to those in positions of authority.

-Board members, in addition to friends and partners honored us by attending the opening ceremony.
-The conference addressed some vital, untackled topics that are of great importance and relevance to the younger generation in such a time like this.
+Board members, in addition to friends and partners, honored us by attending the opening ceremony.
+The conference addressed some vital, untackled topics that are of great importance and relevance to the younger generation in such a time as this.
 Workshops debated on youth responsibility towards their country.
 They learned the difference between theocracy and secularism and the nature of the Christian discourse.

 The participants besides building a general framework on how to think, and not what to think, were able to give some practical steps related to the current issues.
 They were encouraged to be effective, change agents who avoid negativity and know their role towards the issues of their country.

 A great panel discussion took place on the second day of the conference where youth had the chance to listen to experts in the field, share their concerns and raise their questions.
 Those who participated on the panel: ACCTS General Manager, Dr. Nabeeh Abbassi; Consultant and Corporate Trainer, Dr. Emil Abujaber; and Former minister Asma Khader, a lawyer, and human rights activist.